rocket323/fishdb/README.md

-`fishDB` is a key-value storage based on b-tree model.
+`FishDB` is a key-value storage based on b-tree model.

 ## Install
 ```c++